sticnarf/jquery-pjax-rails/README.md

-# Jquery::Pjax::Rails
+# jquery-pjax-rails

-TODO: Write a gem description
+This gem is an encapsulation of the jquery-pjax library

-## Installation
+## Usage

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

     gem 'jquery-pjax-rails'